codeplaysoftware/intel-llvm-mirror/sycl/doc/GetStartedGuide.md

 [AMD ROCm Installation Guide for Linux](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).

-Currently, this has only been tried on Linux, with ROCm 4.2.0 or 4.3.0 and using the Vega20 (gfx906), MI50 (gfx906) and MI100 (gfx908) devices and
+Currently, this has only been tried on Linux, with ROCm 4.2.0 or 4.3.0 and using the MI50 (gfx906) and MI100 (gfx908) devices.
-architectures respectively.

 [LLD](https://llvm.org/docs/AMDGPUUsage.html) is necessary for the AMDGPU compilation chain.
 The AMDGPU backend generates a standard ELF [ELF] relocatable code object that can be linked by lld to produce a standard ELF shared code object which can be loaded and executed on an AMDGPU target.
 The LLD project is enabled by default when configuring for HIP.
 For more details on building LLD refer to [LLD Build Guide](https://lld.llvm.org/).

 The following CMake variables can be updated to change where CMake is looking